OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 ### Step 2 - Add your new widget to the widgetManager.pde file

 Before adding any fancy code that grabs ahold of local data structures, make sure you add your new widget to the [widgetManager.pde](https://github.com/OpenBCI/OpenBCI_GUI/blob/master/OpenBCI_GUI/WidgetManager.pde) file.
 By doing this, you make sure your new widget is added to the dropdown menu of each widget.
-This is helpful because now you can see what your doing as you add graphics to your widget as you continue to develop it.
+This is helpful because now you can see what you are doing as you add graphics to your widget as you continue to develop it.

 Follow the protocol instantiating your widget globally by adding it here: